NORTHEASTERN SKATES TO 4-1 WIN AT MICHIGAN

-Sophomore forward Cody Ferriero scored two goals for the Huskies
+Sophomore forward Cody Ferriero collects two goals for Huskies

 The Northeastern men's hockey team passed its first non-conference test of the season with a 4-1 trouncing of No. 11 Michigan on Friday evening at Yost Ice Arena in Ann Arbor.
 The Huskies pieced together their first three-game winning since the 2009-10 season and have now won their last two outings at Michigan.
 Northeastern downed U of M, 3-2, on Oct.
 28, 2006 in its last trip to Michigan.

 Sophomore Cody Ferriero led the offensive charge with a two-goal performance while junior Steve Quailer's hot streak continued.
 Quailer scored a goal in his third-consecutive outing and added two assists for his first-career three-point game.
 Second-year centerman Braden Pimm also registered a goal and two helpers for his first three-point performance on Friday evening.